Run Lola Run Review Header

 Lola (Franka Potente) receives a call from her upset boyfriend, Manni (Moritz Bleibtreu).
 He’s lost 100,000 Deutsche Marks that belong to a ruthless and easily bitter gangster.
 Manni believes he’s dead; there’s no way he can make that money; not in the twenty minutes, he has to pack and be ready for retrieval.
 Lola insists she’ll be able to help get the money and meet him where he is in twenty minutes.
 Manni agrees he’ll wait, but once the time is up, he’ll be walking across the store to rob a supermarket in a last-ditch effort to get the money he needs.

 Run Lola Run isn’t a sci-fi film interested in explaining the time-loop used here.
 Because the film’s characters are on such a tight schedule, Lola never stops questioning what’s happening, even if it is clear she’s aware of what’s happening.
-Well, as far as you can understand, something like a time-loop occurring.
 All she cares about is saving Manni, and it’s clear she truly loves and cares for him.

 Extras: